 Dublin is home to many statues and memorials that represent important people and events from our past.
-It is super fun to walk around the city in search for them.
-Some of my favourites include, the Molly Malone statue, the famine memorial and Jim Larkin Statue.
+It is super fun to walk around the city in search of them.
+Some of my favourites include the Molly Malone statue, the famine memorial and Jim Larkin Statue.

 12. Explore the Cobble Stoned Streets of Temple Bar

 Now, temple bar is not only a place of drinking and Irish banter.
 Is also home to some of the cities most charming streets.
 The cobble stones make visitors feel like they have be transported back in time and it is a great place to take a few sneaky snaps for the instagram account.

 13. Tip Toe Around Town to find Some of Dublin’s Best Hidden Gems